opensearch-project/documentation-website/_ml-commons-plugin/cluster-settings.md

 ## Run tasks and models on ML nodes only

 If `true`, ML Commons tasks and models run machine learning (ML) tasks on ML nodes only.
 If `false`, tasks and models run on ML nodes first.
 If no ML nodes exist, tasks and models run on data nodes.
-Don't set as "false" on production cluster.
+Don't set as `false` on a production cluster.

 ### Setting